seanmull/vimwiki/index.md

 -   [ ] [LeetCode](LeetCode), take notes on all problems done so far, proiritize the 44 youTube.
 Start consider doing this in python
 -   [ ] Schedule a meet up with Deanna before 3pm on the weekend (sunday)
 -   [ ] Discussion regarding [live and the Devops work statement](live and the Devops work statement) Add the notes from later
--   [ ] Read up on the grokking algo book.
-Read a chapter a day.
 -   [ ] Plan for setting up the dev environment for data-science.
--   [ ] Look into getting vpn working this is only for linux
 -   [ ] Need to connect to Mongo and see whats going with the development instance
--   [ ] Look into i3
 -   [ ] [Helpful bash](Helpful bash).
 Ryans find
--   [ ] Figure out how to look at Redis
+-   [ ] Figure out how to look at Redis.
+Is there a redis client out there?
+Maybe through vim.
 -   [ ] Lunarvim: install apt install python3.10-venv
 -   [ ] Look into [auditory processing disorder](auditory processing disorder)
 -   [ ] Look into grafana https://grafana.prod.nightlifr.com/
 -   [ ] Look over design patterns from fireship io
 -   [ ] Look into there be a sql client for vim
--   [ ] Develop a study plan to [start learning lua](start learning lua) focus on dev for vim
 -   [ ] Make list of [stuff to do to help with kids](stuff to do to help with kids)

 ## Data Science ideas